Anal Cancer: The Basics

 Often, these treatments are used:

-- Radiation therapy uses high-energy x-rays to destroy cancer cells.
+- Radiation therapy uses high-energy x-rays to kill cancer cells.

 - Chemotherapy is the use of medication to kill cancer cells.